Amadeus-cyf/skiplist/README.md

 ## Benchmarks
 ### Setup
 Use a skiplist with initial depth = 16.
-All keys in the skiplist are random generated string with length = 10.
+All keys in the skiplist are random generated strings with length = 10.
 ```
 2023-02-03T21:36:57+08:00
 Running ./skiplist_benchmark